zoraizmohammad/sonicSync/README.md

 _SonicSync_ is a system with 98% accuracy in receiving specific diver feedback.
 To streamline communication between the device and a laptop, a tailored diver protocol leverages an optimized Bluetooth buoy, targeting a low latency bi-directional data transfer.

-The confrence paper detailing the findings the device can be found [here](https://ieeexplore.ieee.org/document/10534714).
+The confrence paper detailing the findings of the device can be found [here](https://ieeexplore.ieee.org/document/10534714).